-Mental Health Services for Offenders
+Mental Health Services for Individuals Under Supervision

-British Columbia is the only province with a Director of Mental Health Services, and each of its correctional centres has:
+B.C. is the only province with a Director of Mental Health Services, and each of its correctional centres has:

-- A mental health liaison officer who is a correctional officer with specialized training in mental health issues
+- A mental health liaison officer who is a correctional officer with specialized training in mental health issues.

-Offenders who need mental health support while they are in custody have specific case plans developed for them.
-Corrections staff also develops release plans for offenders with mental health needs so services and supports are available for them when they leave custody.
+Individuals in custody who are diagnosed with mental illness are referred to mental health professionals for individual or group therapy and have specific case plans developed for them.
+Corrections staff also develop release plans for people with mental health needs, so services and supports are in place when they leave custody.

 Mental Health Strategy for Corrections in Canada

 Senior BC Corrections staff led the development of the Mental Health Strategy for Corrections in Canada.
 The strategy seeks to ensure mentally ill individuals in custody receive progressive, consistent and meaningful care in custody and after release.

 The strategy includes seven key elements:

 - Transitional services and support

 - Community support and partnerships